Insight - Neuroscience in court: My brain made me do it

 "ACQUIRED PAEDOPHILIA"

-In Mattiello's case, the neuroscientific evidence will come in the form of a full psychiatric and biological analysis including an MRI brain scan that shows a roughly 4 centimeter tumor growing at the base of his brain.
+In Mattiello's case, the neuroscientific evidence will come in the form of a full psychiatric and biological analysis including an MRI brain scan that shows a roughly 4 centimetre tumour growing at the base of his brain.

-This created pressure inside his skull and "altered his behavior", says Pietro Pietrini, a molecular geneticist and psychiatrist at Italy's University of Pisa who is compiling an expert report on the 65-year-old.
+This created pressure inside his skull and "altered his behaviour", says Pietro Pietrini, a molecular geneticist and psychiatrist at Italy's University of Pisa who is compiling an expert report on the 65-year-old.

-"His previous behavior was completely normal," Pietrini told Reuters.
-"He was a pediatrician for 30 something years and he saw tens of thousands of children and never had any problem.
+"His previous behaviour was completely normal," Pietrini told Reuters.
+"He was a paediatrician for 30 something years and he saw tens of thousands of children and never had any problem.
 The question is why, at some point, did someone who has always behaved properly suddenly change so drastically?"

-He was eventually removed from the family home for making sexual advances towards his step-daughter and convicted of pedophilia.
-But later medical examinations found he had an egg-sized tumor in a part of the brain involved in decision-making.
+He was eventually removed from the family home for making sexual advances towards his step-daughter and convicted of paedophilia.
+But later medical examinations found he had an egg-sized tumour in a part of the brain involved in decision-making.

-When the tumor was removed, the man recovered from his pedophilic tendencies and was able to return to his family.
+When the tumour was removed, the man recovered from his paedophilic tendencies and was able to return to his family.

-Experts are generally agreed that conditions like psychopathy and pedophilia can't be "cured", but in this groundbreaking case it appeared that removing the tumor, and hence the pressure in the brain, may have re-established his ability to control impulses.
+Experts are generally agreed that conditions like psychopathy and paedophilia can't be "cured", but in this groundbreaking case it appeared that removing the tumour, and hence the pressure in the brain, may have re-established his ability to control impulses.

-As in that case, Pietrini said he and colleague Giuseppe Sartori of Padua University believed Mattiello's tumor "may well have played a role in altering his behavior".
+As in that case, Pietrini said he and colleague Giuseppe Sartori of Padua University believed Mattiello's tumour "may well have played a role in altering his behaviour".

 "This is what we will be arguing," Pietrini said.
 "But of course it will be for the judge to determine to what extent he believes this medical condition played a role."